GusMuche/homebridge-zipabox-platform/README.md

 ## Troubleshoting

 ### Cached accessories from old config
-Unfortunattely I didn't success during my test to clean all the cache for old platform accessories.
+Unfortunately I didn't success during my test to clean all the cache for old platform accessories.
 If this is your case, you need to delete the cachedAccessories file inside the accessories folder.

 ## CREDITS